Local Authority Pollution, Prevention and Control

 Local authorities regulate the comparatively less polluting Part A(2) activities (multi-media regulation) and the lesser polluting Part B activities (these are regulated for emissions to air only).

 Any person operating a process that requires a permit must submit an application form, with a fee, to the local authority.
 The authority must then issue an authorisation in accordance with government guidance.
-The operator of the prescribed process must comply with the conditions of the permit and they will be subject to inspection by the authority to ensure this is the case.
+The operator of the prescribed process must comply with the conditions of the permit and they will be subject to inspection by the authority.

 Do you have a list of all the permitted installations in Ribble Valley and can I see it?